 “Veterans seeking to obtain what are commonly referred to as “jumbo” loans, or Veterans living in higher-cost markets, will no longer be subject to the Federally-established conforming loan limit maximums.”

-As noted earlier, the VA funding fee has increased in 2020.
-The amount that you pay will depend on the amount of your down payment and if you’ve ever taken out a VA loan in the past.
+The VA funding fee that you pay will depend on the amount of your down payment and if you’ve ever taken out a VA loan in the past.
 This fee can be paid upfront or can be rolled into the cost of the mortgage.

-For “first-use” VA loan applicants, the fee is now 2.3% of the loan amount, an increase from the previous 2.15% in 2019.
-For “subsequent use” VA loan applicants (who have taken out a VA loan before), the fee is 3.6% of the loan amount, up from the previous 3.3%.
+For “first-use” VA loan applicants, the fee is now 2.3% of the loan amount.
+For “subsequent use” VA loan applicants (who have taken out a VA loan before), the fee is 3.6% of the loan amount.

 For those putting down a 5% down payment or more, the fees are 1.65% for both first use and subsequent use applicants.
 For those putting down 10% or more, the fees are 1.4% for each type of use.